-Helping children to develop as confident, enthusiastic and effective learners is central to or thinking.
+We aim to help the children develop as confident, enthusiastic and effective learners and this is central to our thinking.
 We recognise the importance of designing and teaching a curriculum that inspires and challenges our children and begins to prepare them for life in the 21st Century.

 Play is an essential part of daily life, exploration of the world around them encourages our children to seek and delve beneath the surface of things and to ask and answer questions like: What do you think…?
 Why do you think…?
 How do you think…?

-We encourage all our children to become confident and caring individual and we help them to develop a lifelong love of learning.
+We encourage all our children to become confident and caring individuals and we help them to develop a lifelong love of learning.

 We provide a diverse and creative curriculum with a wide range of first hand experiences to develop creative thinking and a thirst for new experiences.